Peiyan Yu, Raveesh Mayya, Anindya Ghose (2nd Round Major Revision at Information Systems Research)

 In this paper, we study content creators’ social interaction effort decisions on a live-streaming platform with a Hidden Markov Model.
 We find that while social interactions under a live-streaming context are generally considered stimulating, these efforts bear costs and increase the likelihood of a streamer developing mental fatigue in the long-term.
 Moreover, streamers with a smaller loyal community base or lower-status that reflects overall devotion and capability suffer stronger exhaustion effects from social interactions.
 Our results suggest that platforms should consider developing tools to lower the streamers' cognitive cost of social interactions while maintaining audience engagement.

-Peiyan Yu, Sonia Jaffe, Nicole Immorlica, Ted Liu, Kelly Monahan (Preparing for Submission)
+Peiyan Yu, Sonia Jaffe, Nicole Immorlica, Ted Liu, Kelly Monahan (Under Review)

 Thi Mai Anh Nguyen, Peiyan Yu, Sonia Jaffe, Nicole Immorlica, Ted Liu (Work in progress)